andrewgryan/leaflet-html/README.md

 RESTful frameworks, like [HTMX](Https://htmx.org), that serve HTML over the wire are perfect choices for server rendered content.

+Even static site generators like [Zola](https://getzola.org) are ideal for this approach.

 ## Documentation

 A comprehensive documentation site is available.